 Caucasian

-Patty Smyth is an American singer and songwriter who gained prominence in the 1980s as the lead vocalist of the rock band Scandal.
-She was born in New York City and began her music career as a backup singer for the band The New York Flyers.
+Patty Smyth is a celebrated American singer and songwriter who rose to fame in the 1980s as the dynamic frontwoman of the rock band Scandal.
+Hailing from New York City, she began her musical journey singing backup for The New York Flyers, quickly making a name for herself in the local music scene.

-In 1982, Smyth formed Scandal, and the band's self-titled debut album was released in 1984.
-The album featured the hit song "The Warrior," which reached No. 7 on the Billboard Hot 100 chart.
+In 1982, Smyth founded Scandal, and the band's breakthrough came with the release of their self-titled debut album in 1984.
+The album's standout track, "The Warrior," soared to No. 7 on the Billboard Hot 100, solidifying their place in rock history.

-The album featured the hit song "Sometimes Love Just Ain't Enough," a duet with Don Henley, which reached No. 2 on the Billboard Hot 100 chart.
-Smyth continued to release successful solo albums and collaborated with other artists, including Eddie Van Halen and Keith Richards.
+Smyth's solo work reached new heights with the hit duet "Sometimes Love Just Ain't Enough" alongside Don Henley, which climbed to No. 2 on the Billboard Hot 100.
+She continued to enjoy success with subsequent albums and earned praise for collaborations with notable artists such as Eddie Van Halen and Keith Richards.

 Improvisational